Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Approaching the tunnel section beneath my enemy, I detected not a twitch.
 Weather it was inattentive or patient, I couldn't tell.
-Since I was nether willing to step into it's trap, nor able to initiate out fight, I needed to lure it somehow.
+Since I was neither willing to step into it's trap, nor able to initiate out fight, I needed to lure it somehow.
 Chances of survival were slim, should it drop on my head.